Important: Starting Autumn 2020, the deadline for applications to the STATISTICS major will be the third Friday in April.

 How to Apply

 The deadline for application is the end of the day (5:00 P.M.
-Pacific Standard Time) on the first Friday of September.
+Pacific Standard Time) on the third Friday of April.
 Students wishing to apply to the statistics major must complete the online application by the due date and time.
 The application will be available for two weeks before the deadline.
 Incomplete applications will not be considered and extra time will not be given.
 Please plan ahead so you do not find yourself in this situation.

-Prompt for Personal statement (admission cycle 2019)
+Personal statement (admission cycle 2019)

 A statement about your interest in the statistics program is an important part of your application.
 Statements should be no longer than 500 characters (spaces included).